lennardVK/Tarakura/README.md

 # Getting Started

-This is a simple nodeJs Project.
-If you want to start it you just have to install nodeJs globally on your machine and hit:      http-server.
+TheGiveAway is an interactive Worldmap based on Google Maps.
+To use it you just need your own API key.